OpenKH/OpenKh/docs/kh2/file/type/03system.md

 ## Sklt

-Defines which bone the characters' weapon is attached to.
+Defines which bones the characters' weapons are attached to.

 ### Sklt Structure